mesosphere/spark-build/docs/user-docs.md

 ## Run a Spark Job

-1. Before submitting your job, you must upload the artifact (e.g. jar) to a location visible to the cluster (e.g. S3 or HDFS).
+1. Before submitting your job, upload the artifact (e.g., jar file) to a location visible to the cluster (e.g., S3 or HDFS).
 For more information, [see here][Spark Submitting Applications].

 2. Run the job